-Participation in the FSS program is on a voluntary basis for families receiving housing assistance through the HCV program administered by FH.
+Participation in the FSS program is on a voluntary basis for families receiving housing assistance through the HCV program administered by FH as listed in the FSS Action plan.

-16.3 PROGRAM COORDINATING COMMITTEE (PCC)
+16.3 PROGRAM COORDINATING COMMITTEE (PCC) [24 CFR 984.202]

 FH collaborates with a program coordinating committee (PCC) consisting of representatives from the public and private sector.
 The PCC is responsible to assist FH in developing the FSS Action Plan (The FSS action plan is available on the FH website).
 Other responsibilities include partnering with community organizations to provide supportive services and community resources to assist FSS families in overcoming barriers to self-sufficiency.
 These include, but are not limited to: